AFLplusplus/AFLplusplus/frida_mode/Scripting.md

 ```

 There are a couple of obstacles with our target application.
 Unlike when fuzzing
-source code, though, we can't simply edit it and recompile it.
+source code, though, we can't just edit it and recompile it.
 The following
 script shows how we can use the normal functionality of FRIDA to modify any
 troublesome behavior.